nedbat/coveragepy/doc/contributing.rst

 https://github.com/nedbat/coveragepy.
 To get a working environment, follow these steps:

 #.
-(Optional, but recommended) Create a virtualenv to work in, and activate
+(Optional, but recommended) Create a Python 3.6 virtualenv to work in,
-    it.
+    and activate it.

 .. like this:
  mkvirtualenv -p /usr/local/pythonz/pythons/CPython-2.7.11/bin/python coverage